Table of Contents

-Bitumen should bind all construction materials together for a long time (about 20 years) in adverse weather condition.
-For exposed work, it should have a minimum of 10 years life and for non exposed work, it should be 20 years.
+Bitumen should bind all construction materials together for a long time (about 20 years) in adverse weather conditions.
+For exposed work, it should have a minimum of 10 years of life and for non-exposed work, it should be about 20 years.

 Bitumen should show a versatile nature.
 It must be workable during the construction phase and must be rigid in the operation phase.

 The hardness of the bitumen is determined using the penetration test.